 Too many race shirts to wear ’em all?
 Not a fan of goodies in a bag?
-That’s cool… just enter the following discount code when you register and bam… $5 saved!
+That’s cool… just enter this discount code when you register and bam… $5 saved!
 (Don’t worry, you’ll still be sportin’ that finish line bling with a burrito filled belly when you download all those free race pics!)

 Discount Code: NOSWAG